JeremyNevill/shortee/README.md

 ## Usage

-TODO: Write usage instructions here
+This gem is in initial development, usage instructions will be added shortly.

 ## Contributing